-- SEJ Publication Types:Region:Visibility:
+- SEJ Publication Types:Topics on the Beat:Visibility:

 Policy experts and reporters at an SEJ forum in Seattle July 6 cautioned that environmental journalists must go into overdrive to keep up with fast and furious changes coming during the Trump Administration.
 Get more in our SEJ News coverage.
 Photo: Former EPA official Dennis McLerran, left, fields a query from moderator Jeff Burnside.
 Read McLerran's full remarks here.SEJ Publication Types:Topics on the Beat:

 Writer David Owen's “Where the Water Goes: Life and Death Along the Colorado River” tells the story of the Colorado, while exploring water issues ranging from drought and climate degradation to cross-state and cross-border legal complexities.Topics on the Beat:

 The new book “Climate of Hope” by ex-New York City Mayor Michael Bloomberg and former Sierra Club chief Carl Pope concludes that, despite partisan obstacles, we have made progress in fighting the planet’s warming.

 Author Lisa Palmer tackles a question many experts in the natural and social sciences are also pondering: How can we feed a growing world population in the coming decades when climate change is stressing global food production systems?Topics on the Beat: